n8n webhook signature verification failing – Stripe rawBody fix

 Step by Step Guide to solve n8n Webhook Missing signature Error

-Who this is for: n8n developers who need to receive signed webhooks from external services (GitHub, Stripe, Slack, custom APIs) and want a reliable, production‑ready way to validate them.
+Who this is for: n8n developers who need to receive signed webhooks from external services (GitHub, Stripe, Slack, Shopify, custom APIs) and want a reliable, production‑ready way to validate them.
 We cover this in detail in the n8n Node Specific Errors Guide.

 Quick Diagnosis